-Only the headteacher, can suspend or permanently exclude a pupil from school on disciplinary grounds.
+Only the headteacher, or acting headteacher, can suspend or permanently exclude a pupil from school on disciplinary grounds.
 The decision can be made in respect of behaviour inside or outside of school.
 The headteacher will only use permanent exclusion as a last resort.